lucasfads/gym-companion/README.md

 Gym Companion is my first project developed from scratch to practice React.

-This webapp helps users track their workout programs and exercise load progress, with the added feature of visualizing this progress through charts,.
+This webapp helps users track their workout programs and exercise load progress, with the added feature of visualizing this progress through charts.

+Since it's only for practing React, there's no real database.
+Instead, I decided to use [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API).

 ## Built with: